Giacomo Carissimi: Music

 The great achievements generally ascribed to Carissimi are the further development of the recitative, introduced by Monteverdi, which is highly important to the history of dramatic music; the further development of the chamber cantata, by which Carissimi superseded the concertato madrigals which had themselves replaced the madrigals of the late Renaissance; and the development of the oratorio, of which he was the first significant composer.

 Carissimi's position in the history of church, vocal and chamber music is somewhat similar to that of Francesco Cavalli in the history of opera.
 While Luigi Rossi was his predecessor in developing the chamber cantata, Carissimi was the composer who first made this form the vehicle for the most intellectual style of chamber music, a function which it continued to perform until the death of Alessandro Scarlatti, Emanuele d'Astorga and Benedetto Marcello.

-Carissimi is also noted as one of the first composers of oratorios, with Jephte as probably his best known work, along with Jonas.
+Carissimi is also noted as one of the first composers of oratorios, with Jephte as probably his best-known work, along with Jonas.
 These works and others are important for establishing the form of oratorio unaccompanied by dramatic action, which maintained its hold for 200 years.
 The name comes from their presentation at the Oratory of Santissimo Crocifisso in Rome.
 He may also be credited for having given greater variety and interest to the instrumental accompaniments of vocal compositions.
 Charles Burney and John Hawkins both published specimens of his compositions in their works on the history of music, while Henry Aldrich collected an almost complete set of his compositions, which are currently housed at the library of Christ Church, Oxford.
 The British Museum also possesses numerous works by Carissimi.
-Most of his oratorios are in the Bibliothèque Nationale at Paris.
+Most of his oratorios are in the Bibliothèque Nationale in Paris.

 Carissimi was active at the time when secular music was about to usurp the dominance of sacred music in Italy.
 The change was decisive and permanent.
 When Carissimi began composing, the influence of the previous generations of Roman composers was still heavy (for instance, the style of Palestrina) and when his career came to a close the operatic forms, as well as the instrumental secular forms, were predominant.
 In addition, Carissimi was important as a teacher, and his influence spread far into Germany and France.
 Much of the musical style of Johann Caspar Kerll and Marc-Antoine Charpentier, for instance, was influenced by Carissimi.